 According to their data, Southern states have some of the highest rates of distracted driving.
 On average, Floridians look at their phones 1.4 times per car trip.
 The national average is 1.1 times.
 The large volume of cars on highways is also a factor, as many of these states see more than a quarter-million cars per day.
 Distracted driving can include texting, talking on the phone, tending to kids, eating, adjusting the radio, or doing anything else that would take your attention from the road.
 In 2015, Orange County had the highest rate of distracted driving related crashes in the state.
 Back in August, SmartAsset named Florida drivers the worst in the country, for factors like having the second lowest number of insured drivers in the nation at just 76.2 percent, and Googling “traffic ticket” more than any other state.

 INJURY PAIN FROM AN ACCIDENT ?

 Florida law requires you to see a licensed medical facility like Hess Spinal & Medical Centers within 14 days of your accident.
-Even if you’re not sure if the pain will be long lasting, schedule a free appointment to get checked out before the problem gets worse, and to be sure it’s covered by your insurance!
+Even if you’re not sure if the pain will be long lasting, schedule an initial appointment to get checked out before the problem gets worse, and to ensure it’s covered by your insurance!